mroberts1/BOOTSTRA.386/manual/index.md

 \begin{minipage}[t]{0.80\textwidth}
     \includegraphics[width=\textwidth]{board.png}
     \captionof{figure}{From "The Dreams of Tomorrow", photographed by Kidder, this is Jay writing up a mock interface.
-The men on the left and right are potential customers from Ashton-Tate.
-The other two are Hasegawa and Gilda}
+The men on the left and right are from potential customers from Ashton-Tate.
+The other two are Hasegawa and Kat}
     \label{fig:image3}
 \end{minipage}
 \end{center}